Please visit your UCPath Self-Service portal and confirm your choices:

 This change aligns Summer Session practices with other UC Summer Sessions and helps manage our instructional budget allocation.

 Summer Session courses that are less than five credits will be prorated at a rate of 2.22% times the number of course credits.
 If you think that this calculation results in too low a workload rate (and associated salary rate) for a particular course/lab/section based on the assigned and/or expected duties and responsibilities of the instructor of record, a request for an exception may be submitted in writing to the Vice Provost and Dean of Undergraduate Education and Global Engagement, routed through the Director of Summer Session (summer@ucsc.edu).
-This request must come from the course-sponsoring unit (department or college) and include a rationale detailing why the course/lab/section warrants a higher salary (e.g. large summer enrollment, extensive course preparation, outreach, or curriculum development, etc.).
+This request must come from the course-sponsoring unit (department or college) and include a rationale detailing why the course/lab/section warrants a higher salary (e.g., large summer enrollment, extensive course preparation, outreach, or curriculum development, etc.).
 Also, include the number of credits that you think should be used to calculate the corresponding compensation rate.
-For each summer, these are due along with the Call for Courses: the Wednesday before Thanksgiving closure.
+Each summer, these are due along with the Call for Courses, which is due Wednesday before Thanksgiving closure.

 Reimbursement